Skip to main content

 HUB

-This hub covers Lennox furnace alphanumeric error codes displayed on the digital control board panel.
-Lennox furnaces use a two or three character display that shows error codes either continuously or in a rotating sequence when a fault is active.
-Some older Lennox models without a display use LED blink codes read by pressing the diagnostic button on the control board to scroll through the fault history.
+This hub covers alphanumeric codes on Lennox's digital control board display.
+The furnace uses a 2-3 character display that shows error codes continuously or in a rotating sequence when something's wrong.
+Older Lennox models without a display use LED blink codes, accessed by pressing the diagnostic button on the control board.

 low